lgope/til/README.md

 - 🤯 Mind-blowing
 - ⛔ False

-> Note that if your fact's false votes are more than your interesting and mind blowing facts together your fact will be disputed.
+> Note that if your fact's false votes are more than your interesting and mind-blowing facts together your fact will be disputed.

-Also there is a caterogy section which includes various categories such as:
+Also, there is a category section which includes various categories such as:

 - All
 - Science